DragonflyDrone/Dragonfly/README.md

 - **Battery consumption per block**: it sets the percentage of battery consumed when the selected drone moves from a block to an adjacent block.
 - **Battery consumption per second**: it sets the percentage of battery consumed per second while the selected drone is flying.
 - **Initial battery**: the initial percentage value for the selected drone.
-- **Wrapper checkbox**: by checking this box, the user selects a drone with the wrapper implementation, while leaving the box unchecked means that the selected drone will flight according to its original behaviour.
+- **Wrapper dropdown**: The user selects the desired wrapper implementation, or selects the "None" option for executing with its original behavior.
 - **Automatic checkbox**:  by checking this box, the user  turns the automatic pilot feature of the drone on, so it will move independently following a minimal path algorithm.
 On the other hand, leaving the box unchecked implies that the user will pilot the drone manually.
+- **Drone's Destination**: by clicking the gear icon, the user can select on the environment the destination's position.

 Controls for piloting drones manually:
 - **R** key: turn on/off the drone.